gomesjj/gomesjj.github.io/_posts/2016-11-17-USB-Ethernet-driver-for-ESXi-6.5.md

 ---

 <div class="notice--danger" markdown="1">
-**Update (25/02/19)**
+<b>Note</b></p>
-<li>Do not update your existing VIB!
+Do not update your existing VIB!
 The VIB should be removed, followed by a reboot and re-install.
-Updating the ViB will result on an inability to load the usbnet module.</li>
+Updating the VIB will result on an inability to load the usbnet module.
 <p></p>
 </div>

+I know the future for ESXi is based on a Linux free World; but for those of us still rocking a Home Lab based on either ESXi 6.5 or 6.7, having the ability to step-up to the dizzying heights of better than Gigabit Ethernet, and for that matter, with USB based adapters, is quite something.
+Not to mention the fact that some of those adapters are quite inexpensive!

-Back in May I wrote this [piece](/homelab/Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two/) about USB Ethernet drivers for ESXi.
+Some days ago I was contacted by someone based in the Netherlands who was trying to get the RTL8156 based adapters he had recently purchased working on ESXi.
+You might or might not have read this [piece](/homelab/Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two/) about USB Ethernet drivers for ESXi.
 I have been using both Realtek and ASIX adapters to complement the single Ethernet adapter on the Intel NUCs, and they have proved to be rock solid.

 Fast forward a few months, and as soon as ESXi 6.5 was announced people started asking if I could recompile the drivers for the new release.
 Finally I had some time this week to look into that.
 The result?
 A lot of wasted time downloading the 6.5 disclosure packages, setting up the environment, tweaking build scripts, etc. It turns out that compiling the drivers in the ESXi 6.0 environment I built previously worked much better, with just a single trivial change to the USB namespace.